drpulpo/GoRN/README.md

 Web is waiting on http://localhost:8081

+---

+For building frontend

-npm run exportToBackend
+npm run build:web

-Then restart the Docker Compose
+Then restart the Docker Compose at the root

 cd ..

-cd gorn-backend

 docker-compose up --build

+Postgres runs at :5432
+PGAdmin runs at :5050
+Backend runs at :8080
+Frontend runs at :3000